cqframework/knartwork/README.md

 # KNARTwork: The Community Knowledge Artifact Editor

-KNARTwork is a multi-purpose web application for authoring, viewing, and transforming knowledge artifacts across popular specifications, with a strong slant towards healthcare-specific formats.
+KNARTwork is a multi-purpose web application for authoring, viewing, and transforming knowledge artifact-like documents across popular specifications, primarily aimed healthcare-specific uses.
 By default, this application provides a purely standalone experience that does not use any standard-specific APIs (such as FHIR) or databases (such as RDBMS or NoSQL) systems, and may be used as-is by end users wanting to manage source documents as an out-of-band process using git/subversion, Dropbox, email etc. Server-side persistence options will be added as optional features as backend implementations emerge from the CDS community.

 Community contributions -- especially those specific to evolving clinical standards -- are highly encouraged!
 Please submit your pull requests (PRs) via the community's public GitHub project page.